petersatsuse/azure-compute-docs/articles/virtual-machines/windows/quick-create-bicep.md

 ms.topic: quickstart
 ms.date: 03/11/2022
 ms.custom: subject-armqs, mode-arm, devx-track-bicep
+# Customer intent: As a cloud engineer, I want to deploy a Windows virtual machine using a Bicep file, so that I can automate the setup and configuration of my virtual infrastructure in Azure.
 ---

 # Quickstart: Create a Windows virtual machine using a Bicep file